 In that case, the ballot will count for the voter’s second choice, or for the highest-ranked film on the ballot that’s still in the running.
+In most categories apart from Best Picture, the redistribution continues until the field is narrowed to the final five nominees.

 Best Actor, Best Actress, Best Supporting Actor, Best Supporting Actress